Who am I and what am I?

 Let’s look ahead.
 How are you going to go from where you are now to being a teenager?
 How are you going to go from a teen to a young adult?
 How are you going to go from a young adult to an older adult?

 In all of this God has a purpose and a plan.
 God knows all about being born and living and growing.
 This is His plan for people (see Ecclesiastes 3:1-8).
 It’s God’s will for you to grow up and move on in life.
-God wanted you to be born and He wanted you to be a 4-year old and He wanted you to be a 7-year old and He wants you to be the age you are right now!
+God wanted you to be born and He wanted you to be a four year old and He wanted you to be a seven year old and He wants you to be the age you are right now!
 And God has a purpose and a plan for the rest of your life.
 As you go from one year to the next, God loves you and cares about each day and each step you take.
 God is involved in every birthday you have!
+God is involved in every day of your life.

-The Middletown Press (on December 2 and 3, 1981) had two articles which spoke of a childhood disease called progeria.
-This rare disease makes the child grow old ten times faster than normal.
-This means that an 8 year old boy would be tiny, wrinkled and bald like an 80-year old person.
-How would you like to look like an 80-year old person at age 8?
+There is a rare childhood disease called progeria.
+This is an unusual genetic disease that produces rapid aging in children.
+It makes a child grow old much faster than normal.
+This means that an eight year old boy would be tiny, wrinkled and bald like an old man.
+How would you like to look like a very old person at age eight?
 Usually people with this disease do not live very long.

-Another girl, named Meg, has the same disease.
-She was 26 years old at the time the article was written.
-Even though she looks very old, she is alive and happy.
-Her desire is to meet with younger people who have the same disease and encourage them.
-Here’s what she wants to tell them when she sees them:
+A girl named Meg had the disease.
+When she was 26 years old she looked very old, but she was alive and happy.
+Her desire was to meet with younger people who had the same disease and encourage them.
+Here’s what she wanted to tell them when she saw them:

-She wanted to give hope and happiness to others who have the same disease!
+She wanted to give hope and happiness to others who had the same disease!

-Here is a girl whose growing up is very different from yours.
-For her, to live one year is like living ten years.
+Here is a girl who had a growing up experience that was very different from yours.
+For her, to live one year was like living ten years.
 But what did she do?
 Did she give up?
 Did she commit suicide?
 Did she decide to be miserable all her life?
 Did she look in the mirror every day and feel sorry for herself?
-NO!
+No!
 She decided to grow and live and be happy!

 If Meg can face life in such a way, should not we be able to?
 If she is able to face each new day, should not we be able to do the same?